vmware-archive/AndroidIntelliJStarter/README.md

 	!!!
 Initializing a new git repository!
 	Initialized empty Git repository in /Users/pivotal/workspace/YourProject/.git/

+	[snip... lots of git output here.]

 	pivotal$

 ### New Git Repository Script
-Notice the the output from above:
+Notice the the output from above `script/project_setup`:

     !!!
 Do you want to create a new git repository?
     !!!
 Type 'yes' to back up your .git directory and create a new git repository
     >

-You can rerun this command if you want to:
+You can rerun this command if need to:

     ./script/init_git # or ruby script/init_git